Origins of AIO

 Sjoukje M. Kamphorst, Groningen

-Stephen Lambert, Cardiff: Founder*
+Stephen Lambert, Cardiff and Edinburgh: Founder*

 Julian Lambert, Lamothe Fénelon and Hopeman*